LukeTOBrien/webdev-curriculum/JavaScript/Wildlife List/Wildlife List - en-GB.md

 Even though this data is not HTML, we can use this data to create HTML.<br>
 This is what we are going, __Request__ data and then use the data to create HTML for our page.

+# Let's begin

+So now we know what we want to do, let's go ahead and get started.<br>
+The first thing we need to do is to create a basic page, so let's do that now!

-# Create the basic page
+## Create the basic page

 First of all we need to create a basic page: